-Figure 85 depicts the summary analysis results of the POTENTIAL effectiveness of the RMM scenarios enacted on the VTRA 2010 Base Case (P).
+Figure 84 depicts the summary analysis results of the POTENTIAL effectiveness of the RMM scenarios enacted on the VTRA 2010 Base Case (P).
 The effectiveness is evaluated in terms of vessel time exposure, accident frequency and oil outflow.
-The analysis results in Figure 85 demonstrate that different RMM's may affect different points along the oil spill accident event chain depicted in .
-Note that the P-BC & CONT 17KNTS RMM scenario affects all three, i.e. vessel time exposure, potential accident frequency and accident oil outflow.
-The RMM scenario's P-BC & HE50 and P-BC & HE00 do not affect vessel time exposure, but do affect the accident frequency and the oil outflow and finally, the P-BC & DH100 scenario only affects the oil outflow.
-From Figure 85 it follows that despite the expected increase of vessel time exposure (+4%) as a result of slowing down the container vessels, the POTENTIAL accident frequency reduces by 4%.
-The POTENTIAL oil outflow reduction of slowing down the containers vessels is evaluated at -6%.
-Both P-BC & HE50 and P-BC & HE00 RMM's Scenario's are most effective amongst the RMM scenario's in Figure 85 in reducing the POTENTIAL accident frequency, whereas the P-BC & DH100 scenario is most effective in terms of reducing POTENTIAL oil outflow.
-In risk management, however, we believe the question is not so much "which risk mitigation measure to
+The analysis results in Figure 84 demonstrate that different RMM's may affect different points along the oil spill accident event chain depicted in Figure 4.
+Note that the P-BC & CONT 17KNTS RMM scenario affects all three metrics, i.e. vessel time exposure, POTENTIAL accident frequency and POTENTIAL oil loss.
+The RMM scenario's P-BC & HE50 and P-BC & HE00 do not affect vessel time exposure, but do affect the POTENTIAL accident frequency and the POTENTIAL oil loss and finally, the P-BC & DH100 scenario only affects the POTENTIAL oil loss.
+From Figure 84 it follows that despite the expected increase of vessel time exposure (+4%) as a result of slowing down the container vessels, the POTENTIAL accident frequency reduces by (-4%).
+The POTENTIAL oil outflow reduction of slowing down the containers vessels is evaluated at (-6%).
+Both P-BC & HE50 and P-BC & HE00 RMM's Scenario's are most effective amongst the RMM scenario's in Figure 84 in reducing the POTENTIAL accident frequency, whereas the P-BC & DH100 scenario is most effective in terms of reducing POTENTIAL oil outflow.
+In risk management, however, we believe the question is not so much "which risk mitigation measure to implement?", but more which portfolio of risk mitigation measures.
+In designing a portfolio of risk mitigation measures we advocate the application of a "defense-in-depth" principle by selecting risk mitigation measures that address all three drivers of POTENTIAL oil loss, i.e. vessel time exposure, POTENTIAL accident frequency given exposure and POTENTIAL oil loss given an accident has occurred.

-P - RMM SCENARIO REFERENCE POINT Vessel Time Exposure (VTE) Oil Time Exposure (OTE) P - Base Case 100% 100% 100% 100% CASE P - RISK MITIGATION MEASURE (RMM) ANALYSIS P - BC & DH100 Base Case year with 1009 % double hull fuel tank pro tection for Cargo Focus Vess sels P - BC & HE00 Base Case Year with 50% human error reduction on Oil Barges P - BC & HE50 Base Case Year with 100% human error reduction on Oil Barges P - BC & CONT17KNTS Base Case Year with max speed of 17 knots for container ships implement?", but more which portfolio of risk mitigation measures.
-In designing a portfolio of risk mitigation measures we advocate the application of a "defense-in-depth" principle by selecting risk mitigation measures that address all three drivers of POTENTIAL oil outflow, i.e. vessel time exposure, accident frequency given exposure and oil outflow given an accident has occurred.
+P - RMM SCENARIO REFERENCE POINT Vessel Time Exposure (VTE) Oil Time Exposure (OTE) Pot.
+Accident Frequency (PAF) Pot.
+Oil Loss (POL) P - Base Case 100% 100% 100% 100% CASE P - RISK MITIGATION MEASURE (RMM) ANALYSIS P - BC & DH100 Base Case year with 1009 % double hull fuel tank pro tection for Cargo Focus Vess sels P - BC & HE00 Base Case Year with 50% human error reduction or o Oil Barges P - BC & HE50 Base Case Year with 100% human error reduction on Oil Barges P - BC & CONT17KNTS Base Case Year with max speed of 17 knots for container ships

-Figure 85.
+Figure 84.
 Summary Analysis results of RMM Scenario Analysis enacted on the base case (P).